mozilla/rust-android-gradle/README.md

 rust.targets=arm,linux-x86-64,darwin
 ```

-## Specifying paths to sub-commands (Python and Cargo)
+## Specifying paths to sub-commands (Python, Cargo, and Rustc)

-The plugin invokes Python and Cargo.
+The plugin invokes Python, Cargo and Rustc.
 In order of preference, the plugin determines what command to invoke for Python by:

 1. `rust.pythonCommand` in `${rootDir}/local.properties`
 1. the environment variable `RUST_ANDROID_GRADLE_PYTHON_COMMAND`